Classroom Support Services

 DNA: The Blueprint of Life - Strawberry DNA Extraction

 Cells are the basic unit of life and make up all living organisms from plants and animals to bacteria and more.
-In this lesson, students will learn the role of deoxyribonucleic acid (DNA), how it is structured, where its located and how it can be removed from a cell.
+In this lesson, students will focus on the role of deoxyribonucleic acid (DNA), how it is structured, where its located and how it can be removed from a cell.
 During the laboratory investigation portion, students use hands-on scientific procedures to break through the barriers of a plant cell to isolate the DNA of a strawberry.

 Fact vs. Fable: Everything you Need to Know about Taking Vitamins – Vitamin C Pill Activity